 Distance: 17.5 km, Ascent: 680 m, Approximate walking time: 5 to 6 hours

 - Day 9 / Depart

 After a hearty Irish breakfast, you will depart for home by public transport.

 - 8 nights Bed & Breakfast accommodation

 - All accommodation is pre-booked in approved family-run guesthouses with all rooms en-suite

 - Breakfast is supplied each day

-- Maps and waterproof route notes, both trails have been walked and checked by Christopher from Footfalls
+- Maps and waterproof route notes.
+Trails have been walked and checked by Christopher from Footfalls

 - Luggage Transfers daily while you walk with a small day pack